jsiek/deduce/FunctionalProgramming.md

 Define a function named `average` that computes the mean of a non-empty list and check that it works on a few inputs.
+Note that the second parameter of the division operator `/` is of type `Pos`, which is defined in `Nat.pf`.

 <!--
 ```{.deduce file=FunctionalProgramming.pf}